What Is the Heart Center? A Portal to the Divine

-In general, the awareness of the chest area is a simple, direct, basic practice.
+In general, the awareness of the chest area is a simple, direct practice.
 It is an important element in Sufism, Christianity, and Judaism.

-“Within the body there is a Center in which the sensation of this All-Pervasive Consciousness is felt.
+Yogi Bhajan similarly describes the Heart Center: “Within the body, there is a Center in which the sensation of this All-Pervasive Consciousness is felt.
 This is the Center where we point when we say ‘I.’ This Center is the Spiritual Heart, which is also called Hridaya.
 The Hridaya is not one of the 7 psychic centers (chakras); rather it is located in the 1/8th portion of the physical heart, which is to the right of the sternum.
 It is also known as the pacemaker or synod of the heart, as it provides the impulse that results in the beating of the heart.”
-(Yogi Bhajan – Kundalini Mata Shakti)
+(Kundalini Mata Shakti)

-Ramana further clarifies the importance of the Heart:
+Ramana further clarified the importance of the Heart:

 “Just as the subtle force of electricity travels through wires and does many wonderful things, so too the Heart imparts sentience to the senses.”